alexhokl/notes/gcloud.md

       consumer being overloaded and the other being idle
   * if a push subscriber is a Cloud Function, configuring IAM would be enough for authentication
+  * subscription retry policies
+    * immediate redelivery (default)
+    * exponential backoff
+      + exponential backoff is only applied per-message, rather than to all the messages in a subscription
+  * acknowledgement deadline (lease) management
+    + high-level client libraries provide lease management as a feature that automatically extends the deadline of a message that has not yet been acknowledged.
+By default, the client libraries can extend the deadline to an hour by issuing periodic `modifyAckDeadline` requests.
+The high-level client libraries for Python, Go, Java, and .Net use the `99th` percentile of acknowledgement delay to determine the length of each extension
+    + acknowledgement deadlines are not guaranteed to be respected unless you enable exactly-once delivery
+  * exactly-once delivery
+    + unique message ID is required
+    + it has significantly higher publish-to-subscribe latency compared to regular subscriptions
 - internal architecture
   * data plane
     + moving messages between publishers and subscribers